tedklin/dynamical/docs/design.md

 ### state_space/analysis.hpp

 overall notes
-- The current implementation is pretty cluttered because I read that template definitions shouldn't be separated from their declarations.
+- The current implementation is pretty cluttered and not pleasing to the eyes.
+But template definitions shouldn't be separated from their declarations, so I'm not really sure how to make this better.
     - TODO: is there a better way to organize this or just leave it as is?
 - The Eigen library [doesn't play well with *auto* type deduction](https://eigen.tuxfamily.org/dox/TopicPitfalls.html), so I spelt out matrix types even where using *auto* would make sense.
 This should result in better-guaranteed correctness at the expense of verbosity (and maybe readability).